How to Choose the Right Shampoo for Skunked Dogs

 To make the shampoo, you’ll need:

-These are all things I already had in my kitchen that morning.
-The hydrogen peroxide breaks down the skunk’s oily spray.
-The baking soda helps neutralize the smell.
-The dish soap lifts the oils from your dog’s fur.
-Together, they create a powerful and safe cleaner.
+All of these were things I had in my kitchen when I got up that morning.
+Hydroxybromide breaks down the skunk’s oily smell.
+The baking soda takes away the smell.
+Dish soap removes the oils from your dog’s fur.
+They make a strong and safe cleaner when mixed.

 How to Mix and Use It

-In a bowl or large container, combine one quart of hydrogen peroxide, a quarter cup of baking soda, and one teaspoon of dish soap.
+In a bowl or large container, combine 1 quart of hydrogen peroxide, 1/4 cup of baking soda, and 1 teaspoon of dish soap.
 Stir the mixture gently until everything is blended well.

-I used gloves when applying it to Rumi’s coat, focusing mostly around her neck and chest, where she got sprayed.
+I used gloves when applying it to Rumi’s coat, focusing mostly on her neck and chest, where she had been sprayed.
 Be very careful to keep the solution away from your dog’s eyes, nose, and mouth.

 Let the mixture sit on your dog’s fur for about five minutes.
 I talked softly to Rumi while I waited, trying to keep her calm.
 She hates baths, and this one was especially stressful.
 But she was patient, maybe because she couldn’t stand the smell.